Overview

 JupyterHub is the best way to serve Jupyter Labs for multiple users within a project.
 It is a multi-user Hub that spawns, manages, and proxies multiple selectable instances of the single-user JupyterLab server.

 JupyterHub within OLCF works by first authenticating each user using NCCS LDAP authentication.
 The Hub will offer each user a selection of Lab images to launch, which will then be spun up automatically.
 Upon successfull authentication, your UID/GID/Groups are queried and built into the deployment of your personal JupyterLab.
-In addition, you will have access to your standard OLCF storage space(s) on NFS and GPFS.
+In addition, you will have access to your standard OLCF storage space(s) on NFS and Lustre.

 Access